-- Fund the Program if Congress appropriates funds for the Program.
+• Fund the Program if Congress appropriates funds for the Program.
 The duration of the Program is dependent upon continued Congressional funding.
-As provided in Article 14, any party may terminate their participation in the Program at any time. - FRA may assign personnel to assist the PRT to analyze and summarize emerging trends and recommend corrective actions. - Work with NASA to ensure that NASA's responsibilities outlined in Articles 5 and 5.1 are fulfilled.
+As provided in Article 14, any party may terminate their participation in the Program at any time.

+- FRA may assign personnel to assist the PRT to analyze and summarize emerging trends and recommend corrective actions. - Work with NASA to ensure that NASA's responsibilities outlined in Articles 5 and 5.1 are fulfilled.

-Article 12.2 NASA Responsibility in Support of the CRS/IMOU
+Article 12.2 NASA Responsibility in Support of the C3RS/IMOU

-NASA's responsibility in support of the CRS/IMOU is to manage the CRS and protect the confidentiality of the data.
+NASA's responsibility in support of the C3RS/IMOU is to manage the C3RS and protect the confidentiality of the data.
 FRA will work with NASA to ensure its responsibilities outlined in Article 5 and 5.1 are fulfilled.
-NASA's responsibility to protect the confidential information as outlined in this CRS/IMOU will be governed by a separate Interagency Agreement (IA) between FRA and NASA providing for the development of a railroad safety reporting system.
-The performance of this CRS/IMOU is contingent upon the finalization and execution of the IA between FRA and NASA.
+NASA's responsibility to protect the confidential information as outlined in this C3RS/IMOU will be governed by a separate Interagency Agreement (IA) between FRA and NASA providing for the development of a railroad safety reporting system.
+The performance of this C3RS/IMOU is contingent upon the finalization and execution of the IA between FRA and NASA.

-Article 12.3 HOG Responsibilities in Support of the CRS/IMOU
+Article 12.3 NJT Responsibilities in Support of the C3RS/IMOU

-HOG shall not have any access to nor seek any NASA data that might reveal the identity of employee(s) or individuals mentioned in a close call report.
-By participating in the Program, HOG will:
+NJT shall not have any access to nor seek any NASA data that might reveal the identity of employee(s) or individuals mentioned in a close call report.
+By participating in the Program, NJT will:

-- Commit to the support and use of the CRS at all levels of the organization; - Consult on the high-level implementation plan with all HOG Senior Managers; - Ensure HOG senior management and supervisors cannot preempt their respective representative's decision-making discretion for an event reported; - Use the information collected from the Program for the purpose of improving safety.
-HOG agrees not to use the information reported for the purpose of disciplining, decertifying, or disqualifying employee(s) except for those circumstances covered in Article 6.1 and 6.2; - Use the PRT recommended corrective actions to evaluate and implement corrective actions in a timely manner as recommended by a consensus of the PRT and the PRT Support Team;
+- Commit to the support and use of the C^3RS at all levels of the organization; - Consult on the high-level implementation plan with all NJT's Senior Managers; - Ensure NJT senior management and supervisors cannot preempt their respective representative's decision-making discretion for an event reported; - Use the information collected from the Program for the purpose of improving safety.
+NJT agrees not to use the information reported for the purpose of disciplining, decertifying, or disqualifying employee(s) except for those circumstances covered in Article 6.1 and 6.2; - Use the PRT recommended corrective actions to evaluate and implement corrective actions in a timely manner as recommended by a consensus of the PRT and the PRT Support Team; - Develop a communications plan for sharing findings with its employee(s) in order to help achieve success in this Program; - Fund labor representative's participation on the PRT at the rate of one basic day at the current governing rate of the crafts represented per day worked, or shall make whole the labor representative for lost earnings, whichever is greater.
+When needed, NJT will pay for and reimburse travel expenses outside of NJT's service area; and

-- Develop a communications plan for sharing findings with its employee(s) in order to help achieve success in this Program; - Fund employee participation on the PRT at the rate of one basic day at the current governing rate of the crafts represented per day worked, or shall make whole the labor representative for lost earnings, whichever is greater.
-When needed, HOG will pay for and reimburse travel expenses outside of HOG service area; and - Travel for PRT members to attend the Annual User Group meeting will be at the discretion of HOG.
+• Travel for PRT members to attend the Annual User Group meeting will be at the discretion of NJT.

-Article 12.4 HOG Employees Responsibilities in Support of the CRS/IMOU
+Article 12.4 Labor Union(s) Responsibilities in Support of the C3RS/IMOU

-By participating in the Program, HOG employees shall have the following responsibilities:
+By participating in the Program, labor unions signatory to this C3RS/IMOU shall have the following responsibilities:

-- Commit to and promote use of the Program at all levels; - Appoint representatives to participate on the PRT; and - Participate on the PRT to analyze and summarize emerging trends and recommend corrective actions.
+- Commit to and promote use of the Program at all levels of the organization; - Appoint representatives to participate on the PRT; and - Participate on the PRT to analyze and summarize emerging trends and recommend corrective actions.

-Article 12.5 Peer Review Team's Responsibilities in Support of the CRS/IMOU
+Article 12.5 Peer Review Team's Responsibilities in Support of the C3RS/IMOU